 For many years, the Netherlands has been considered the gateway to Europe for non-European companies and investors.
 The certainty provided by advance tax rulings (ATRs) and advance pricing agreements (APAs), the country's extensive participation exemption regime, the excellent Dutch network of tax treaties and bilateral investment treaties, flexible corporate law, and the country's business-friendly infrastructure are all key elements in this respect.

 Common forms of business organisation and their tax treatment

 Dutch (holding) companies are generally organised as limited liability companies or as cooperatives.

 Limited liability companies

-Limited liability companies come in two forms: private limited liability companies (BV) and public limited liability companies (NV).
+Limited liability companies come in two forms: private limited liability companies (BVs) and public limited liability companies (NVs).

 NVs and BVs in principle pay Dutch corporate income tax (CIT) on their worldwide profits, with a branch exemption and participation exemption regime to eliminate international double taxation.
 Both types of companies are considered to be Dutch tax residents by virtue of being incorporated under Dutch law.
 Dividend distributions by NVs and BVs are subject to Dutch dividend withholding tax, with reductions and exemptions pursuant to domestic law and the application of a tax treaty.